by Debra Johnson, Published November 01, 2013

 Before joining the University of New Hampshire and becoming a filmmaker, Habib was a photojournalist and editor of the Concord Monitor newspaper in New Hampshire.
 In 2006 and 2008, he was named the national Photography Editor of the Year.
 He is a six-time New Hampshire Photographer of the Year and his freelance work has appeared in Time, Newsweek and the New York Times.
 In 2012, Habib received the Champion of Human and Civil Rights Award from the National Education Association, and in 2013 he received the Justice for All Grassroots Award from the American Association of People with Disabilities.
 Habib, along with his wife Betsy and two sons, Isaiah, 17 and Samuel, 13 reside in Concord, New Hampshire.

-For more information, please visit the Porter Distinguished Chair in Urban Education Speaker Series.
+For more information, visit the 2013-14 Porter Distinguished Chair in Urban Education Speaker Series.